 - There are many sounds to pick from, and it’s not limited to white noise alone.
 There are many other sounds available, all of which are relaxing indeed.

 - Easy to use, even if there are many options to choose from.
 There is also a turn dial that can help you navigate through the options.

-- The higher range of the volume is pretty high which can help you block a larger range of noise.
+- The higher range of the volume is pretty high which can help you block a broader range of noise.

 Sound+ Sleep fidelity

-This sleep sound machine is the most advanced product in this list!
-It has many responsive features and makes use of high quality recordings.
+This sleep sound machine is the most advanced product on this list!
+It has many responsive features and makes use of high-quality recordings.
 Sure, it is a tad bit pricier, but considering the number of natural sounds it produces (that and of course, other added perks), one would say that it’s not badly priced.

 It has what the manufacturer calls "adaptive sound technology", the ability to detect the volume and pitch of external noise and adjust its volume just enough to overcome that noise and render a peaceful environment to sleep in.
 It reduces the volume if the volume of the external noise is dying down and amps it up if the external noise increases, a feature which is designed to give you predictable environment to sleep in.